pcholakov/restate-formation/README.md

 ### Prerequisites

 Make sure that the current shell has valid AWS credentials, either configured as a credential provider for the current user or via environment variables.
+The AWS role under which the Formation service executes must have the following permissions at a minimum:

+- `iam:CreateRole`
+- `iam:AttachRolePolicy`
+- `lambda:CreateFunction`
+- `lambda:GetFunction*`
+- `lambda:UpdateFunction*`
+- `lambda:DeleteFunction`

+Alternatively, attach the `AWSLambdaFullAccess` managed policy.
+Functions are created with a very basic execution role that only permits them logging to their own CloudWatch Log group.

 ```shell
 aws sts get-caller-identity